SharktasticA/SHORK-486/README.md

 3. BusyBox is downloaded and compiled.
 BusyBox provides SHORK 486 with Unix-style utilities and an init system in one executable.
 BusyBox's compilation is used as the basis for SHORK 486's root file system in `build/root`.

-4. The Linux kernel is downloaded and compiled. `configs/linux.config` is copied during this process, which provides a minimal configuration tailored to support 486SX, PATA/IDE storage devices and basic networking without any further modification or script parameters.
+4. The Linux kernel is downloaded and compiled. `configs/linux.config` is copied during this process, which provides a minimal configuration tailored to support 486SX, PATA/IDE storage devices and basic networking without any further modification or build parameters.
 The output is `build/bzImage`.

 5. ncurses and tic are downloaded and compiled.
 These are prerequisites required for further program compilation and for SHORK 486 utilities.